LGBTQ clergy in Christianity: Mixed or other polities

 The Moravian Church in North America and Europe allows for the ordination of LGBT+ people.

 In 2013, Shannon Kearns became the first openly transgender person ordained by the North American Old Catholic Church, not to be confused with the Catholic Church.
 He was ordained in Minneapolis.
 The North American Old Catholic Church disbanded later that year.

 Also, in Switzerland the Reformed churches in Federation of Swiss Protestant Churches ordain openly LGBT Christian clergy and the same situation is in Austria in reformed church and Lutheran churches.

-The Protestant Church in the Netherlands also ordains openly LGBT Christian clergy.
+The Protestant Church in the Netherlands also ordains openly LGBTQ Christian clergy.

 The United Church of Canada and the Uniting Church in Australia already welcome gays, lesbians, and bisexuals in permanent partnerships into the ordained ministry.
 In addition, on 16 August 2012, the United Church of Canada elected its first openly gay moderator, Gary Paterson, and, in doing so, became the first mainline Christian denomination in the world to have an openly gay person at its helm.
 The United Church of Christ, because of its decentralized model that arose from the Congregational churches of New England, allows such ordinations by default since there are no official denomination-wide stances on doctrine.

-In December 2013 the Mennonite church in the USA announced that it would be appointing Theda Good as its first openly lesbian pastor following a period of consultation and internal consideration.
-She will take up her position in Denver.